sydroconsult/QTalsim/docs/install_plugin.rst

    Once the plugin is installed you can access it by going to the menu bar, selecting ‘Vector’ and then choosing ‘QTalsim’.

+   QTalsim logs information about the processing steps in the processing log.
+You can open the processing log either by clicking the bubble button in the bottom right corner of QGIS or by selecting "View" -> "Panels" and then selecting "Log Messages".
+The log messages of QTalsim are logged in the QTalsim tab.